arc-language/parser/README.md

 func (s *BaseArcParserListener) ExitStructField(ctx *StructFieldContext)
     ExitStructField is called when production structField is exited.

-func (s *BaseArcParserListener) ExitStructFieldList(ctx *StructFieldListContext)
-    ExitStructFieldList is called when production structFieldList is exited.

 func (s *BaseArcParserListener) ExitStructLiteral(ctx *StructLiteralContext)
     ExitStructLiteral is called when production structLiteral is exited.

-func (s *BaseArcParserListener) ExitStructLiteralExpr(ctx *StructLiteralExprContext)
-    ExitStructLiteralExpr is called when production StructLiteralExpr is exited.

-func (s *BaseArcParserListener) ExitStructType(ctx *StructTypeContext)
+func (s *BaseArcParserListener) ExitTopLevelDecl(ctx *TopLevelDeclContext)
-    ExitStructType is called when production StructType is exited.
+    ExitTopLevelDecl is called when production topLevelDecl is exited.

-func (s *BaseArcParserListener) ExitUnaryMinusExpr(ctx *UnaryMinusExprContext)
+func (s *BaseArcParserListener) ExitType(ctx *TypeContext)
-    ExitUnaryMinusExpr is called when production UnaryMinusExpr is exited.
+    ExitType is called when production type is exited.

-func (s *BaseArcParserListener) ExitVarDeclStmt(ctx *VarDeclStmtContext)
+func (s *BaseArcParserListener) ExitUnaryExpression(ctx *UnaryExpressionContext)
-    ExitVarDeclStmt is called when production VarDeclStmt is exited.
+    ExitUnaryExpression is called when production unaryExpression is exited.

 func (s *BaseArcParserListener) ExitVariableDecl(ctx *VariableDeclContext)
     ExitVariableDecl is called when production variableDecl is exited.